PSP-Archive/unofficial-gpSP-kai/README.md

 I once played them both on Temp-mod and they worked fine.
 Got through the tutorial level on Megaman and through the first boss on Castlevania.
 Framerate showed a stable 60fps with no issues or drops in/for either.

 The only title I have trouble with is FF VI on both emulators because it slows down to a crawl whenever a text box appears or any of the sprites on screen move around.
 I found the only solution for it to be to the fast forward mode (FF or triangle by default) on TempGBA-Mod which according to the emulator speeds the game up to 70-90fps, but it's actually making it run at relatively full speed and no glitches or audio break ups.

 1.TempGBA is slower, but is more accurate and has better compatibility.

 2.Uo gpSP Kai is faster and has cheat support, but lower compatibility.

 The problem is that i actually would like to play " Final Fantasy VI - Sound Restoration" (Europe) on my PSP.

-I try with this version TempGBA4PSP (wich it seems to be the lastest version)
+I try with this version TempGBA4PSP
 But the game is laggy, especially when characters talk.

-I also tried with UO gpSP Kai (v3.4 test 4 build 230) but the emulator show me the following error : bad jump 80080180 (30000620) and then crash.
+I also tried with UO gpSP Kai (3.4 test 4 build 230) but the emulator show me the following error : bad jump 80080180 (30000620) and then crash.
 I have read on an other post (/r/FinalFantasy/comments/4lg4ad/whats_the_best_way_to_play_ffvi_handheld/) that gpSP-J seems to run this game fine.
 That's why i search this emulator

 ## Change log